Polishko/On-Whisker-Holidays/README.md

 - **Custom Validation**: Custom validation logic is implemented for actions like adding, editing, and deleting comments.
 This includes limiting the number of characters in comments, warning users if the comment has not changed, alerting if an avatar is not selected or changed, and validating password entries.
 - **Error Handling**: `try-catch` blocks are utilized throughout the application to handle errors gracefully, providing feedback to the user when something goes wrong.

+## Some Other Main Functionalities and Implementation of Programming Concepts

+- **State Management with Context API and Redux**: The application uses the Context API (AuthContext, UsersContext, HotelsContext, CommentsContext, and RatingsContext) in combination with 'useReducer' to manage general state, particularly for handling data affected by REST requests.
+These contexts help manage authentication status (e.g., isAuthenticated), error handling during requests, and data collection.

+  - **RatingContext**: Specifically, RatingContext was implemented as a separate collection to handle hotel ratings.
+This decision was made because JSON Server Auth requires a password for editing data.
+Implementing hotel ratings as part of the hotel information would require users to enter their password each time they rate a hotel, which would not provide a good user experience.
+By using a separate collection, ratings can be managed independently without requiring frequent password entries.

+- **Component-Level State Management**: In addition to global state management, individual components manage their own state for specific tasks.
+For example, the HotelList component preserves the scroller position based on the last clicked hotel item.

+- **Custom React Hooks**: Custom hooks are used to encapsulate and manage complex logic.
+For instance:
+  - `useAuth`: Checks token validity and manages authentication flows.
+  - `useModal`: Simplifies modal management logic, making it easier to handle multiple modals with complex interactions.

+- **Stateless and Stateful Components**: The application utilizes both stateless and stateful components:
+  - **Stateless components**: These components rely on props passed from parent components and do not manage their own state.
+They are primarily used for rendering UI elements based on the data provided.
+  - **Stateful components**: These components manage their own state internally.
+Examples include components that handle forms, manage local UI state, or control the behavior of dynamic elements like modals or search results.

+- **Bound Forms**: The forms in the application, such as those for login, registration, and comment management, are bound to state using controlled components.
+This allows for real-time validation, user feedback, and the ability to handle form submissions efficiently.

+- **Synthetic Events**: The application leverages React's synthetic event system to handle user interactions like clicks, form submissions, and other DOM events.
+This system provides cross-browser compatibility and a consistent API for managing events within components.

+- **Component Lifecycle (Mount, Update, Unmount)**: The application makes use of React's component lifecycle methods and hooks:
+  - **Mount**: Components initialize state and perform initial data fetching when they first render.
+  - **Update**: Components respond to state or prop changes to update the UI dynamically, such as re-fetching data or re-rendering elements based on user actions.
+  - **Unmount**: Cleanup logic: Aborting fetch requests.

+## Planned Potential Improvements
+- Prevent the behavior of a previous modal closing upon opening a new one during the process of managing all modals' state with a single `useModal` hook.
+- Learn and apply more advanced state management tools (such as Redux and React Query) to better manage state, reduce complexity, and improve code readability.
+- Incorporate a real server.
+- Add page forward and back functionality for the comments list.
+- Add hotel-adding functionality for authenticated users.
+- Testing.

 ## Credits
 - I'm thankful to Elena K., Umit, Justina, and Ausun Oncu for providing some of the pictures taken during their holidays with their beloved animal friends.
 - I would like to thank <a href="https://www.linkedin.com/in/tanya-dimitrova-vd/">Tanya Dimitrova</a> for helping me format my logo, and Elena K. for making recommendations about my design theme.